pymc-devs/pymc-examples/examples/gaussian_processes/GP-MeansAndCovs.myst.md

 +++ {"papermill": {"duration": 0.037844, "end_time": "2020-12-22T18:36:31.751886", "exception": false, "start_time": "2020-12-22T18:36:31.714042", "status": "completed"}, "tags": []}

 A large set of mean and covariance functions are available in PyMC.
 It is relatively easy to define custom mean and covariance functions.
-Since PyMC uses Aesara, their gradients do not need to be defined by the user.
+Since PyMC uses PyTensor, their gradients do not need to be defined by the user.

 ## Mean functions